 MOHAMMED BACHIR, ARIS DANIILIDIS

 Abstract.
-We introduce the notion of trace convexity for functions and respectively, for subsets of a compact topological space.
-This notion generalizes both classical convexity of vector spaces, as well as Choquet convexity for compact metric spaces.
-We provide new notions of trace-convexification for sets and functions as well as a general version of Krein-Milman theorem.
-We show that the class of upper semicontinuous convex-trace functions attaining their maximum at exactly one Choquet-boundary point is residual and we obtain several enhanced versions of the maximum principle which generalize both the classical Bauer's theorem as well as its abstract version in the Choquet theory.
+We study the notion of trace-convexity for functions and respectively, for subsets of a compact topological space.
+This notion generalizes both classical convexity of vector spaces, as well as Choquet convexity for compact metric spaces and provides an alternative description for the convexification for sets and functions.
+We show that the class of upper semicontinuous convex-trace functions attaining their maximum at exactly one Choquet-boundary point is residual and we obtain several enhanced versions of the maximum principle, including a multimaximum principle for families of convex-trace functions, which generalize both the classical Bauer's theorem as well as its abstract version in the Choquet theory.
 We illustrate our notions and results with concrete examples of three different types.

 Keywords and phrases: Trace-convexity, Choquet convexity, Krein-Milman theorem, Bauer Maximum Principle, Variational Principle, Exposed point, Extreme point.

 AMS Subject Classification Primary 26B25, 46A55; Secondary 46B22, 46G99, 52A07

 Contents

-1 Introduction.
-2
+1 1 Introduction.
+2 2

-2 Preliminaries and notation.
-2.1 Choquet convexity 3 7
+2 2 Preliminaries and notation.
+2.1 Choquet convexity 1 7

 3 Extending Choquet convexity on topological spaces.
 7

-3.1 Convex-trace functions 8
+3.1 Convex-trace functions 8 3

-3.2 Trace-convexification $f \mapsto \widehat{f}$ 9
+3.2 Trace-convexification $f \mapsto \widehat{f}$)

-3.3 Trace-convexity vs Choquet convexity 10
+3.3 Trace-convexity vs Choquet convexity)

-3.4 Convex-trace sets 13
+3.4 Convex-trace sets 1

-3.4.1 Trace convexification of a set 14
+3.4.1 Trace-convexification of a set 1

-3.4.2 Abstract Krein-Milman theorem and relation with Ky Fan convexity 16
+3.4.2 Abstract Krein-Milman theorem and relation v with Ky Fan convexity 16 3

-4 Maximum principles for convex-trace functions.
-18
+4 4 Maximum principles for convex-trace functions.
+18 3

-4.1 Maximum principle in topological spaces 18
+4.1 Maximum principle in topological spaces 3

-4.2 The maximum principle for compact metric space 19
+4.2 The maximum principle for compact metric space.)

-4.2.1 A multi-maximum principle 20
+4.2.1 A multi-maximum principle L

-4.2.2 Generic maximum principle 22
+4.2.2 Generic maximum principle 3

-5 Examples.
-24
+5 5 Examples.
+24 1

-5.1 Choquet boundaries of $[0,1]$ 24
+5.1 Choquet boundaries of $[0, 1]$.
+1

-5.2 Harmonic functions on the disk
+5.2 Harmonic functions on the disk 5

-5.3 Trace-convexity for subsets of \mathbb{N} 27
+5.3 Trace-convexity for subsets of \mathbb{N} .
+7

 1 Introduction.